feilipu/yaz180/construction_notes.md

 The Am9511A Reset fix above needs to be made.

-Also, the Am9511A `CLK` fix above needs to be made too.
+The Am9511A `CLK` fix above needs to be made too.

+The Single Step `B` fix above needs to be made too.